Defense innovation yields new system for countering aerial drones

 The Challenge

-To do this, Air Force Global Strike Command (AFGSC) needed a new defense innovation by creating, testing, and evaluating a mobile counter-sUAS (C-sUAS) prototype capable of defending transport systems against these threats.
+To do this, Air Force Global Strike Command (AFGSC) needed to create, test, and evaluate a mobile counter-sUAS (C-sUAS) prototype capable of defending transport systems against these threats, a gap that had not yet been solved within DoW.

 Previously, DoW had not successfully integrated high Technology Readiness Level (TRL) counter-drone technologies with existing hardware and software to create a fully mobile, layered defense system.

-AFGSC turned to STRIKEWERX, the Cyber Innovation Center (CIC)’s innovation hub, to lead a first-of-its-kind rR&D effort focused on mobile C-sUAS, and do what traditional acquisition processes had not: quickly identify, integrate, and demonstrate a deployable solution capable of protecting critical nuclear assets while on the move.
+AFGSC turned to STRIKEWERX, the Cyber Innovation Center (CIC)’s innovation hub, to lead a first-of-its-kind research and development (R&D) effort focused on mobile C-sUAS, and do what traditional acquisition processes had not: quickly identify, integrate, and demonstrate a deployable solution capable of protecting critical nuclear assets while on the move.

 U.S. integrated deterrence is backstopped by a safe, secure and effective nuclear component.
 This challenge discovered the newest developments in industry to address threats and maintain the command’s commitment to the nuclear mission.